-So, now that I have a little girl in my life, who has grown up a lot since the time I originally wrote this article, I was looking for ways to support her development and I wanted to try make her smarter than the average kiddo.
+So, now that I have a beautiful daughter in my life, who has grown up a lot since the time I originally wrote this article, I was looking for ways to support her development and I wanted to try make her smarter than the average kiddo.
 And guess what?

 I say again, I was trying.
 So, in my quest for this, I found out a few things like sign language for babies and also now the effects television OR one may call it, screen time, has on kids.

 But before we get started, I just want to let you know that the most important facts I took out of all this was that TV provides no educational benefits for any child under the age of 2.
-Worst part is that it actually steals time for the activities she or he needs to develop the brain like interacting with other people and playing.
+Worst part is that it actually steals time from you for the activities you two need to develop the little ones brain... like interacting with other people and playing. #justsaying

-Just to put you at ease with my post, a large amount of research was done on and is known about children and television.
+Just to put you at ease with my post, so you know I'm not talking rubbish, a large amount of research was done on and is known about children and television.
 Researchers have studied how TV affects kids' sleep, weight, grades, behaviour and lots more.

-In this post, I will explain in my own words so keep on reading!
+In this post, I will try explain in my own words so keep on reading!

-Firstly, a child learns a lot more efficiently from real interaction... with people and things, rather than things she just sees on a screen.
+Firstly, a child learns a lot more and more efficiently from real interaction... with real people and real things, rather than pretend things they see on a screen.

-Screen time also robs her of time that she needs to develop important skills like language, creativity, motor and social skills.
-These skills are developed in her first two years – which is a very critical time for brain development - through play, exploration and conversation.
+Screen time also robs her of time that she needs to develop important skills like language, creativity, motor (no, not driving stuff... movement of fingers and arms and legs and so forth) and social skills.
+These skills are developed in her first two years... which is a very critical time for brain development - through play.
+Exploration and conversation.

-Did you know that TV viewing numbs your kid’s mind?
+Did you know?
+TV viewing numbs your kid’s mind?

 Did you know...